Accommodations and Services

-- Be prepared by a professional qualified to diagnose learning disabilities, which would include but not be limited to: a licensed neuro- psychologist or psychologist, learning disability specialist, or other appropriate professional certified to administer class “C” psychological tests.
+- Be prepared by a professional qualified to diagnose learning disabilities, including but not limited to a licensed neuropsychologist or psychologist, learning disability specialist, or other appropriate professional certified to administer class “C” psychological tests.
 Experience in the evaluation of adults with learning disabilities is essential.

 - Be comprehensive.
-The use of a single test and/or instrument (such as Slingerland, and Scopotic Sensitivity Screening) is not acceptable for the purposes of diagnosis.
-Minimally, areas to be addressed must include but not be limited to:
+The use of a single test and/or instrument (such as Slingerland and Scopotic Sensitivity Screening) is not acceptable for the purposes of diagnosis.
+Minimally, areas to be addressed must include (but are not limited to):

-a.
-Aptitude.
-The Wechsler Adult Intelligence Scale-Revised (WAIS-R) with subtest scores is preferred.
-The Woodcock-Johnson Psycho- Educational Battery Revised: Tests of Cognitive Ability is acceptable.
-The Leiter International Performance Scale or the Comprehensive Test of Non-Verbal Intelligence (C-TONI) is accepted when cultural bias, or hearing loss is a concern.
+- Aptitude: The Wechsler Adult Intelligence Scale-Revised (WAIS-R) with subtest scores is preferred.
+The Woodcock-Johnson Psycho-Educational Battery Revised: Tests of Cognitive Ability is acceptable.
+The Leiter International Performance Scale or the Comprehensive Test of Non-Verbal Intelligence (C-TONI) is accepted when cultural bias or hearing loss is a concern.

-b.
-Achievement.
-Current levels of functioning in reading, mathematics and written language are required.
-Acceptable instruments include the Woodcock-Johnson Psychoeducational Battery- Revised: Tests of Achievement Stanford Test of Academic Skills (TASK): or specific achievement tests such as the Test of Written Language-2 (TOWL-@), Woodcock Reading Mastery Tests-Revised, or the Stanford Diagnostic Mathematics Test.
-(The Wide Range Achievement Test Revised is NOT a comprehensive measure of achievement and therefore is not suitable.)
+- Achievement: Current levels of functioning in reading, mathematics, and written language are required.
+Acceptable instruments include the Woodcock-Johnson Psychoeducational Battery-Revised: Tests of Achievement Stanford Test of Academic Skills (TASK), or specific achievement tests such as the Test of Written Language-2 (TOWL-@), Woodcock Reading Mastery Tests-Revised, or the Stanford Diagnostic Mathematics Test.
+(The Wide Range Achievement Test Revised is not a comprehensive measure of achievement and therefore is not suitable.)

-c.
-Information Processing.
-Specific areas of information processing (e.g., short and long term memory; sequential memory; auditory and visual perception/processing; processing speed) must be assessed.
-Use of subtests from the WAIS-R or the Woodcock-Johnson Tests of Cognitive Ability is accepted.
-(This is not intended to be an exhaustive list or to restrict assessment in other pertinent and helpful areas such as a vocational interest and aptitudes.)
+- Information Processing: Specific areas of information processing (e.g., short- and long-term memory, sequential memory, auditory and visual perception/processing, processing speed) must be assessed.
+Subtests from the WAIS-R or the Woodcock-Johnson Tests of Cognitive Ability are accepted.
+(This is not intended to be an exhaustive list or to restrict assessment in other pertinent and helpful areas, such as vocational interest and aptitudes.)

-- Present clear and specific evidence, which identifies specific learning disabilities and reflects the individual’s present level of functioning in processing and intelligence, as well as achievement.
-Individual “Learning Styles” and “learning differences” in and of themselves do not specify a learning disability.
+- Present clear and specific evidence, which identifies specific learning disabilities and reflects the individual’s present level of functioning in processing, intelligence, and achievement.
+Individual learning styles and learning differences in and of themselves do not specify a learning disability.

 Documentation should include: